By Alexandra Antonucci, Victoria Bishop-Smith and Victoria St. John

-The West Side neighborhood covers multiple areas in Jersey City from Bergen Avenue all the way down to West Side Avenue.
-The area also includes the Hackensack River, Lincoln Park, New Jersey City University and Saint Peter’s University.
+The West Side neighborhood covers multiple areas on either side of West Side Avenue in Jersey City from Bergen Avenue down to West Side Avenue from Broadway south to Danforth Avenue.
+The area also includes the Hackensack River, Lincoln Park, New Jersey City University (NJCU) and Saint Peter’s University.

 History of West Side:

-When West Side was first established it was referred to as West Bergen, and during the 70’s and 80’s was an area for wealthy people looking to buy summer homes.
-Now, with many newcomers joining the neighborhood, West Side has looked to improve the area even further.
+When West Side was first established it was referred to as West Bergen.
+During the 1870’s and 1880’s, the area surrounding Lincoln Park were for wealthy people looking to buy summer homes.

 According to data from Statistical Atlas, a website that uses information from the U.S. Census Bureau and the American Community Survey to create in-depth data and analysis, West Side has the following population: